CAKarlsson/Caf-Click-Kick-Project/README.md

         - The Contact Page gives the visitor information on how to contact the establishment.

         - The Contact Page contains a Google Maps location pin point.

+-   #### The Sign Up Page

+        - The Sign Up Page gives the user a chance to sign up to the website.